ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/intro2R/Intro2R.md

   21   57  331
 </div>

 It is also possible to use the function apply() to apply any statistical functions to rows/columns of matrices.
-The advantage of using apply() is that it can take a function created by user.
+The advantage of using apply() is that it can take a function created by the user.

 The simplified format of apply() is as following: